This post is dedicated to Doggy Dan's 5 Golden Rules of Dog Training.

 There is also a pretty fine line between protective and being overprotective: let's explore the rationale below.

-Why are some dogs overprotective of us?
+Why are dogs protective of their owners

 Every dog that you'll ever own will eventually become a protective dog - it sees you as his pack, his family and will do everything it can to defend you.